Learn more about me!

 Ryan has taken his experiences from the stage and put them directly into the classroom.
 Learning from the pros, Ryan has been able to pass along the nuances of playing in bands, what it takes to listen to each other, and how to work together as a band.
 One of his motto’s is “Once you think you’ve heard everything, go back and listen again.”

 Each student has a different learning style and one of my jobs is to figure out how they learn music.
-I'm looking for students who are willing to learn about themselves, be dedicated to their instrument, and most of all, have fun playing!
-If your not having fun, your missing the music.
+I’m looking for students who are willing to learn about themselves, be dedicated to their instrument, and most of all, have fun playing!
+If you’re not having fun, you’re missing the music.